 Our access approach focuses on areas where we can make the most difference through our core business activities, skills and resources.
-We then partner with others who have the right capability, geographic reach and local knowledge to ensure patients have sustainable access to our innovation.
+We aim to develop differentiated, best- and first-in-class medicines and vaccines.
+In doing so, we pursue areas of unmet need and involve the patient in development to ensure that we innovate in ways that are meaningful in the real world.
+We then partner with others who have the right capability, geographic reach and local knowledge to ensure patients have sustainable access to the innovation that they need.